PRISON: Unmasking the Criminal Potential of Large Language Models: PRISON: Perspective Recognition In Statement ObservatioN

-In total, we extracted 45 scenarios, which are categorized into three types based on differences in the film's narrative perspective: individual planning, collaborative interaction, and detective-criminal confrontation.
-Each scenario consists of three components shown in Figure~\ref{fig:scene}: \emph{Story}, which describes the identities, backgrounds, and interpersonal relationships of the character~(including $\mathcal{R,F}$ of $\mathcal{SC}$); \emph{Script}, which captures the situational context and currently unfolding events~(including $\mathcal{F,P,E}$ of $\mathcal{SC}$); and \emph{Intention}, which refers to the specific illegal goals the character aims to achieve.
-The details and examples are provided in Appendix~\ref{sec:Scenario}.
+In total, we extracted 60 scenarios, which are evenly categorized into three types based on differences in the film's narrative perspective: individual planning, collaborative interaction, and detective-criminal confrontation.
+Each scenario consists of three components~(Figure \ref{fig:scene}): \emph{Story}, which describes the identities, backgrounds, and interpersonal relationships of the character; \emph{Script}, which captures the situational context and currently unfolding events from the character's perspective; and \emph{Instruction}, which denotes an explicitly assigned directive for the character to perform follow-up criminal acts.
+To simulate real user interactions, prompts use a second-person perspective (e.g., “You are …”).
+This framing captures both the case where the model fully assumes the assigned role and the case where it merely reflects how criminals instruct LLMs to think~\citep{thinktwice2023, roleplay2024}, thereby exposing vulnerabilities to perspective-taking prompts rather than vague crime discussion.
+More details can be found in Appendix~\ref{sec:Scenario}.

-\section{\mbox{Experiment 1:} \ Revealing LLMs' Criminal Potential}
+\section{Experiment 1: Revealing LLMs' Criminal Potential}

-In this section, we evaluated the criminal potential of different LLMs, with a focus on whether the absence of external criminal intention influences the emergence and expression of criminal traits.
-By prompting LLMs to take on the role of a criminal, we obtained outputs from the \emph{Criminal} perspective.
-We then introduced a separate judgment agent to annotate these outputs from an omniscient \emph{God} perspective, identifying the presence of specific criminal traits based on full information, thereby providing a foundation for quantifying criminal potential.
+In this section, we evaluated the criminal potential of different LLMs, defined as the risk of enabling harmful traits in adversarial social interactions, and examine whether the absence of external criminal instruction influences the emergence and expression of criminal traits.